-- Are women protected from breastfeeding discrimination and harassment when they are expressing milk at work? - Is Lucy's employer discriminating against her in refusing to let her use the meeting room for expressing milk?
+- Are women protected from breastfeeding discrimination when they are expressing milk at work? - Is Lucy's employer discriminating against her in refusing to let her use the meeting room for expressing milk?

-Starting from 19 June 2021, all women in Hong Kong are protected from breastfeeding discrimination and harassment under the Sex Discrimination Ordinance (SDO) in various sectors, including employment and related sectors.
-It is unlawful for an employer to treat a female employee less favourably because she is breastfeeding, or to harass a female employee because she is breastfeeding, in specified situations under the law.
+Starting from 19 June 2021, all women in Hong Kong are protected from breastfeeding discrimination under the Sex Discrimination Ordinance (SDO) in various sectors, including employment and related sectors.
+It is unlawful for an employer to treat a female employee less favourably because she is breastfeeding in specified situations under the law.